The following are just a few of the services provided by Dr. Katie:

 Safe Amalgam Fillings Removal

-Dr. Katie Orr removes mercury amalgams in a safe manner, ensuring the least amount of mercury re-enters your body during the mercury removal process.
+Dr. Katie Orr safely removes mercury amalgams, ensuring the least amount of mercury re-enters your body during the mercury removal process.
 Dr. Orr follows the strictest IAOMT (International Academy of Oral Medicine and Toxicology ) protocol (SMART- https://iaomt.org/resources/safe-removal-amalgam-fillings/) for reduction of mercury exposure and have additional options of:

 - Nutritional regimen to support the heavy metal detoxification from your body

 - Pre-rinse of cholera and activated charcoal to bind to metals

 - Supplemental oxygen during alloy removal